 Bipolar and School

 If you have decided to pursue higher education, I applaud you.
-This is quite an undertaking, even for those who don’t struggle with mental health issues.
+This is quite an undertaking, even for those who do not struggle with mental illness.
 For those of us with bipolar disorder, going to college can be a downright daunting task.

 I have a master’s degree.
 My graduate program took three and a half years, just like it was supposed to.
 However, I did not have that experience getting my bachelor’s degree.
 It took me 11 years of a sincere effort to obtain my public relations degree.

-You Can Get Your Degree with Mental Health Issues
+You Can Get Your Degree With Mental Illness

 I want to share a few tips with you that I learned along the way on how to manage both bipolar and school successfully.
 I have full faith and confidence in your ability to get that degree.
 Hopefully, these pointers will help you along the way.

-It wasn’t until I was years into my bachelor’s program that became aware that I qualified for disability accommodations.
+It was not until I was years into my bachelor’s program that became aware that I qualified for disability accommodations.
 I wish I had known about this sooner.
-I believe I would have significantly benefitted and it wouldn’t have taken me so long to graduate.
+I believe I would have significantly benefitted and it would not have taken me so long to graduate.

 Under federal disability law, bipolar is a medically recognized disability.
-And, the Americans with Disabilities Act ensures that we are entitled to special accommodations when we are attending school.
+The Americans With Disabilities Act ensures that we are entitled to special accommodations when we are attending school.
 The university or college must provide these accommodations to you so that you may have an equal opportunity to participate in an academic program.

-The fact is that the bipolar brain learns differently and at a slower rate than the typical brain.
+The fact is that a person with bipolar learns differently and at a slower rate than someone who does not have bipolar disorder.
 Disability accommodations mean that professors have to give you more time on assignments and exams.
 It may also mean that you are entitled to a note-taker who accompanies you to class and takes notes for you.
 There are a few different accommodations available to you.

 You will be able to find disability information on your school’s website or by contacting the disability office.
 You will have to fill out paperwork and will most likely have to have a letter from your doctor.
 Many doctors are familiar with special disability accommodations and will be able to help you file the appropriate paperwork.

 Looking into disability accommodations is worthwhile.
 Do not let any fear or shame prevent you from getting the help you need.
 You are significantly improving the likelihood of getting your degree when you acknowledge that you need some extra help.
-And, it is your RIGHT to have that help.
+It is your right to have that help.

 Most people do not know about the medical withdrawal.
 When the need arises to withdraw from your classes because of bipolar, you can do so for medical reasons.
-This will require a letter from your doctor that explains that you have a mental disability, you are under medical care, and you will not be able to finish the semester.
+This will require a letter from your doctor that explains that you have a mental illness, you are under medical care and you will not be able to finish the semester.

 Most colleges and universities provide free or very low-cost counseling services to students.
 I spent a year in therapy during my undergraduate work with a psychologist at absolutely no cost to me.
 During this time, she provided me with a letter of medical withdrawal, and I saw her while I was not attending school.
 She was the one who first diagnosed me with bipolar disorder.

 More and more campuses across the U.S. are starting to recognize how detrimental mental health services can be for college students.
-The suicide rate among young adults aged 15-24 has more than tripled since the 1950s.
-And, you might be surprised to learn that suicide is currently the second leading cause of death among college students.
-For this reason, and so many others, colleges, and universities recognize the intrinsic value of providing mental health services to students.
+The suicide rate among young adults aged 15 to 24 has more than tripled since the 1950s.
+You might be surprised to learn that suicide is currently the second leading cause of death among college students.
+For this reason, and so many others, colleges and universities recognize the intrinsic value of providing mental health services to students.
 These include individual and group sessions.

 Take advantage of this opportunity.
-Tuition and fees aren’t cheap when you are attending college.
+Tuition and fees are not cheap when you are attending college.
 I encourage you to take advantage of every single resource offered to you in the name of mental health.

 As I mentioned, it took me 11 years to get my bachelor’s degree.
 I withdrew multiple times because of my illness.
 For a while, I beat myself up for not being able to perform well in college.
 Every year that ticked by made me feel like more of a failure.
 But, the day came when I decided that I didn’t care how long it took – I was on my journey, and I was not going to give up no matter what.

 There is no race to the finish line.
 There is no competition with others – the competition is between you and yourself.
-Every day, you have to strive to reach a higher self.
-But, the trip through the college years is not a straight line for people like us.
-There are a lot of scenic routes, detours, mountaintops, and valleys along the way.
+Everyday, you have to strive to reach a higher self.
+But, the trip through college years is not a straight line for people with bipolar.
+There are a lot of scenic routes, detours, mountaintops and valleys along the way.

-It doesn’t matter how long it takes.
-Just don’t give up!
+It does not matter how long it takes.
+Just do not give up!